-- Note 1: The investees in Mainland China have been liquidated, sold, or deregistered, but have not yet applied to the Ministry of Economic Affairs' Investment Commission for deregistration of investment as follows: - (1)The Group disposed its investment in Xiamen King Long United Automotive Industry Co., Ltd in the year of 2018, and the proceeds from the disposal (including accumulated investment amount) was remitted to Chong Hing, the investment shareholding company of the disposed investee company. - (2)The Group disposed its investment in GTBM on July 31, 2019, and the proceeds from the disposal (including accumulated investment amount) was remitted to TBM BVI, the investment shareholding company of the disposed investee company. - (3)The Company was approved by Investment Commission, MOEA (Permit No. 09900323700) for the investment of US\$7,400 thousand in Su Zhou Hui Ying Motor Sales and Service Co., Ltd. on August 17, 2010.
+- Note 1: The investees in Mainland China have been liquidated, sold, or deregistered, but have not yet applied to the Ministry of Economic Affairs' Investment Commission for deregistration of investment as follows: - (1) The Group disposed its investment in Xiamen King Long United Automotive Industry Co., Ltd in the year of 2018, and the proceeds from the disposal (including accumulated investment amount) was remitted to Chong Hing, the investment shareholding company of the disposed investee company. - (2) The Group disposed its investment in GTBM on July 31, 2019, and the proceeds from the disposal (including accumulated investment amount) was remitted to TBM BVI, the investment shareholding company of the disposed investee company. - (3)The Company was approved by Investment Commission, MOEA (Permit No. 09900323700) for the investment of US\$7,400 thousand in Su Zhou Hui Ying Motor Sales and Service Co., Ltd. on August 17, 2010.
 The Company was approved by Investment Commission, MOEA (Permit No. 10100039390) for the investment of US\$2,200 thousand in Su Zhou Hui Ying Motor Sales and Service Co., Ltd. on February 10, 2012.
-The liquidation of Su Zhou Hui Ying Motor Sales and Service Co., Ltd. has been completed on May 10, 2021 and Investment Commission, MOEA (Permit No. 11000177800) approved the withdrawal of the investment of US\$3,399 thousand on August 3, 2021. - Note 2: (1)The Company set up company in Mainland China to invest in the investee in Mainland China, does not require application to the Investment Commission - (2)Net income of Xia Shing Trading recognized in Xia Shing Motor.
+The liquidation of Su Zhou Hui Ying Motor Sales and Service Co., Ltd. has been completed on May 10, 2021 and Investment Commission, MOEA (Permit No. 11000177800) approved the withdrawal of the investment of US\$3,399 thousand on August 3, 2021. - Note 2: (1)The Company set up company in Mainland China to invest in the investee in Mainland China, does not require application to the Investment Commission - (2)Net income was recognized in Xia Shing Motor. - Note 3: Xiamen Qungeng was established in the fourth quarter of 2024, and completed the cash capital increase of CNY 30,000 thousand in January 2025.